Brexit and parcel shipping in EU third countries

-As you can see in the latest media reports, the date of Brexit has been postponed to 31 October 2019.
+As you can see in the latest media reports, the date of Brexit has been postponed to 31 January 2020.
+A British resignation before the deadline is also possible, then the target date would be the first day of the following month.
 How the trade relations between the United Kingdom (UK) and the European Union (EU) will take shape afterwards is still uncertain.

 Should it come down to an exit without an applicable exit agreement, customs formalities and third country customs duties between UK and EU have to be expected.

 As your strong partner for international parcel shipping, your parcels are, even in case of a hard Brexit, in good hands, for we will still ensure a fast and smooth parcel shipment into EU third countries.

 As a support, we have summarized the main steps regarding parcel shipping into UK in case of a hard Brexit.
 Regarding Brexit, everything is focused on customs clearance.
 The checklist below informs you step by step about the requirements of a smooth customs clearance in case of a no-deal exit:

 To export your products into countries beyond the EU, you’ll need an EORI-Number.

 An EORI-Number (Economic Operators Registration and Identification) will be allocated to importers and exporters by the customs.
 This identification number is necessary for the customs clearance.

 Here you can apply for an EORI-Number:

 Attention!
 The processing time for registering applications is at least appointed with about ten working days.